abdallahamleh/Integral/README.md

 ----
 Running:
-1-In the main directory the follow command should be run: "http-server" in order to run the http server 2-In the ex directory the following command should be run: "npm start" in order to run the database server
+1-In the main directory the follow command should be run: "http-server" in order to run the http server 2-In the ex directory the following command should be run: "npm star